pixelspark/catena/README.md

 ### Linux

-Building on Linux is currently not possible, due to the fact that there is no cross-platform WebSocket client implementation (the current implementation uses Starscream).
-In the future, we might be able to switch to whatever comes out of the Swift Server APIs workgroup (which intends to provide cross-platform WebSocket client suport.)
+Building on Linux is experimental.
+Due to the fact that there is no cross-platform WebSocket client implementation in Swift (the current implementation uses Starscream), outgoing peer connections are not supported for the Linux client.
+Incoming peer connections are possible and can be used by the client to 'talk back', so the client is functional regardless.

-To try and compily anyway, first ensure Swift 3.1 is installed.
+To try and compile, first ensure Swift 3.1 is installed.
 Then ensure clang and required libraries are present:

 ````
-apt install clang build-essential libsqlite3-dev libcurl4-openssl-dev openssl libssl-dev
+apt install clang build-essential libicu-dev libcurl4-openssl-dev openssl libssl-dev
 git clone https://github.com/pixelspark/catena.git catena
 cd catena
 swift build
 ````

-The above was tested on Debian 8 (Jessie) using the Ubuntu 14.04 release of Swift 3.1.
+The above was tested on Ubuntu 16.04 with Swift 3.1.

 ## Running